 My greatest influences have been my long-time teacher, Mark Horner, and his teacher, Zhander Remete, who developed the Shadow Style of yoga.
 I have also been strongly influenced by Judith Lasater, whom I did Restorative and Prenatal yoga training with, as well as Rama Jyoti Vernon and Diane Valentine.
 I completed an 18 month teacher training at Moksha Yoga Shala in Walnut Creek, CA (now Hatha Yoga Shala in Berkeley) with Mark Horner, and I have done numerous trainings and workshops with other highly respected teachers over the years.

-I am currently on the faculty of 3 yoga teacher training programs in the San Francisco Bay area: Mind-Body Zone in Fremont, where I teach Yoga Philosophy, Sanskrit, Yogic Lifestyle, and Ethics; The Yoga and Movement Center in Walnut Creek, where I have taught Sanskrit, Ayurvedic Yoga, and the Chakras; and YES Yoga Educational Seminars where I have taught Ayurvedic Yoga and a number of other subjects.
+I have been on the faculty of 3 yoga teacher training programs in the San Francisco Bay area: currently at Mind-Body Zone in Fremont, where I teach Yoga Philosophy, Sanskrit, Yogic Lifestyle, and Ethics; The Yoga and Movement Center in Walnut Creek, where I have taught Sanskrit, Ayurvedic Yoga, and the Chakras; and Joyce Anue – YES Yoga Educational Seminars where I have taught Ayurvedic Yoga and a number of other subjects.